carpentries-incubator/gap-lesson/instructors.md

 to close the current log file and then call `LogTo` with an argument to start logging to a new file.

+* Showing an example of the error with `factorial`, mention that such error also happens if e.g. some file has to be read or some package should be loaded to define the function.

 * Discuss why it's a bad practice to Google for the GAP manual instead of using the GAP help system.